-- Know your plant based sources of iron, such as legumes, and cook grains and legumes well in order to reduce phytates (iron inhibitors).
+- Know your plant based sources of iron, such as legumes and grains like millet.
+Cook grains and legumes well in order to reduce phytates (iron inhibitors).

 - Consume vitamin C rich foods (this study used 25 milligrams of ascorbic acid (9).
 Example: there are about 56 milligrams of vitamin C, total ascorbic acid in approx 100 grams of raw strawberries) with your vegan sources of iron.

 - If you drink tea or coffee, wait an hour or two after an iron rich meal instead of having it with the meal(10).
 Tannins in tea/coffee could inhibit iron absorption.

 If you are still including dairy, don’t count on them to meet all of your iron requirements, as dairy is low in iron.

 While you certainly can meet iron requirements with plant based sources, it’s important to consider that some individuals like menstruating women may have higher iron requirements.